Thai Drunken Noodles (Basil Heat & Garlic!)

 Step 1: Prepare Ingredients

-Thai Drunken Noodles (Basil Heat & Garlic!) - Step 1: Prepare Ingredients 1
+Thai Drunken Noodles (Basil Heat & Garlic!) - Step 1: Prepare Ingredients

-Gather all ingredients and equipment before starting.
+Gather and measure all ingredients before starting.

 Step 2: Mix the Sauce

-Thai Drunken Noodles (Basil Heat & Garlic!) - Step 2: Mix the Sauce 1
+Thai Drunken Noodles (Basil Heat & Garlic!) - Step 2: Mix the Sauce

-Stir until the sugar is fully dissolved.
+Stir until the sugar dissolves completely.

-Set aside for later use.
+Set the sauce aside for later use.

 Step 3: Heat the Wok

-Thai Drunken Noodles (Basil Heat & Garlic!) - Step 3: Heat the Wok 1
+Thai Drunken Noodles (Basil Heat & Garlic!) - Step 3: Heat the Wok

-Step 4: Stir-Fry the Garlic and Chilies
+Step 4: Sauté the Garlic

 Step 5: Add Vegetables

-Thai Drunken Noodles (Basil Heat & Garlic!) - Step 5: Add Vegetables 1
+Thai Drunken Noodles (Basil Heat & Garlic!) - Step 5: Add Vegetables

 Step 6: Incorporate the Noodles

-Thai Drunken Noodles (Basil Heat & Garlic!) - Step 6: Incorporate the Noodles 1
+Thai Drunken Noodles (Basil Heat & Garlic!) - Step 6: Incorporate the Noodles

-Pour the prepared sauce over the noodles.
+Pour the prepared sauce over the noodles and vegetables.

 Critical Timing and Temperature Guide